 Other common abnormal genes associated with cancer risk include:

 - TP53 – makes protein to stop tumor growth- Li-Fraumeni syndrome- increases risk breast cancer, leukemia, brain tumors, sarcoma- cancer risk with Li-Fraumeni is 100% in women and 73% in men.

 - ATM – repairs DNA and when abnormal increases risk for breast and pancreatic cancer- associated with ataxia-telangiectasia disease

 - PALB2 – repairs DNA and stops tumor growth and works closely with the BRCA2 gene- women have 33-58% increased lifetime risk of developing breast cancer

-- RAD50, MRE11A, NBN – all genes that form the MRN complex that help repair damage to DNA – all increase risk of breast cancer (NBN highest association)
+- RAD50, MRE11A, NBN – all genes that form the MRN complex that helps repair damage to DNA – all increase risk of breast cancer (NBN highest association)

-- STK11 – regulates growth of cells- causes Peutz Jegher syndrome increasing risk gastrointestinal, ovarian, breast and lung cancers.
+- STK11 – regulates the growth of cells- causes Peutz Jegher syndrome to increase risk gastrointestinal, ovarian, breast, and lung cancers.

 - BRIP1 – repairs DNA – increases risk of ovarian and breast cancers

 If I have inherited an abnormal gene, what does this mean?